Skagit Valley Tulip Festival is a Sight to Behold

 What to Expect

 No single farm is designated as an official destination, so you can pick one or tour a few during your visit.
-In 2025, you can check out five venues: Skagit Acres, RoozenGaarde, Tulip Town, Garden Rosalyn and Tulip Valley Farms.
-All five offer ticket sales online (you can most likely also buy tickets at the gate).
+Check out venues such as Skagit Acres, RoozenGaarde, Tulip Town, Garden Rosalyn, and Tulip Valley Farms.
+You can buy tickets online or at the gate.

-One of the more popular farms Tulip Town, gets very busy, so arrive early to make the most of the trip (finding a parking spot can take some time).
-Once through the entrance, there is a fairground vibe with several booths of crafts and sweets to purchase.
+One of the more popular farms, Tulip Town, gets very busy, so arrive early to make the most of the trip (finding a parking spot can take some time).
+Once through the entrance, there is a fairground vibe, with several booths selling crafts and sweets.
 Families with small children wait in line to get their faces painted or look at kites in the kite shop.
 Wading through the chaos can be a little difficult, but once you make it outside to the massive fields, you'll be overwhelmed by the beautiful display of colorful tulips.

 ![]() |